Fani2000/front-end_test/README.md

 - **_Recycle List implementation which will only render the shown stuff in the screen_**
 - **_Improving the sidebar menu rendering on mobile_**

+* **Adding the Loading Spinners and also skeletons to indicate if there is an error or no data found when doing the requests**